 We need to remove the primary mail domain from the source tenant before initiating the migration process.
 In order to accomplish this task, we need to reset the default email address to the initial email address of Microsoft Office 365.

-Then using the Lync Admin Portal, we need to remove all the respective Lync licenses from the source tenant.
-Moreover, secondary email addresses must be removed from all the tenant objects.
+Then, using the Lync Admin Portal, we need to remove all the respective Lync licenses from the source tenant.
+Moreover, secondary email addresses must be removed from all tenant objects.

 We can use the Windows PowerShell command i.e. Get-MsolUser -DomainName abc.com.
 It will retrieve all the objects still using the source email or denying the removal.

 Step 5.
 Prepare the Destination Tenant

 Follow the below-guided instructions to prepare the destination tenant accordingly:

 - In the very first step, we need to configure the auto-discover CNAME.

 - Create new user accounts, in the destination domain and assign the required licenses.

 - We need to change the mail routing & point the MX record to the new Office 365 email address if the user mailbox is still active.

 - Lastly, we need to test the email flow for receiving and sending from the target tenant.